xianli0124/4170-Coding-Exercise/README.md

 # 4170-Coding-Exercise

-Run this by typing on your terminal "python [path to file]" (without the quotation marks.
+Run this by typing on your terminal "python [path to file]" (without the quotation marks)